 But it’s not built for novices, as with extensive editing features, it is a highly professional software ideal for industry professionals.
 That ‘s the reason why all the big studios are still using Pro Tools.

 Pro Tools is known as the best scoring software for movies and TVs.

-- Ease of Use – Features like compilation to master recording and playlist grouping provides an easy access to multiple tracks for one project.
-So its an ideal software for film scoring where 100s of tracks are used.
-A big list of keyboard shortcuts make it easy to operate (after understanding this software).
+- Ease of Use – Features like compilation to master recording and playlist grouping provides easy access to multiple tracks for one project.
+So it’s an ideal software for film scoring where 100s of tracks are used.
+A big list of keyboard shortcuts makes it easy to operate (after understanding this software).

 - Plugins and effects – Pro Tools supports 60+ plug-ins and also access to 17+ bonus plug-ins.
 However, the only supported plug-in format is AAX.

 - Extensive Support – Avid provides extensive support for its products and Pro Tools is not an exception.
 You get phone support, knowledge-base with frequently asked questions, online community forum, official YouTube channel, Avid also a marketplace to connect with other musicians.